Lelekhoa1812/Sentiment-Analysis-with-Obsei/README.md

 # **Sentiment Analysis with Obsei**

-This project leverages the **Obsei framework** alongside **Hugging Face Transformers** to analyze text data by performing sentiment analysis, named entity recognition (NER), and summarization.
+This project leverages the **Obsei framework** alongside **Hugging Face Transformers** to analyze text data by performing sentiment analysis (by model distilbert-base-multilingual-cased), named entity recognition (NER model bert-base-NER by dslim), and summarization (facebook model bart-large-cnn).
 It combines cutting-edge Natural Language Processing (NLP) techniques with customizable pipelines, delivering actionable insights for various business and strategic needs.

 ---